KHZ-INTL/blog/_posts/2018-03-26-solving-the-bof-challenge-pwnablekr.markdown

 ##### Tl;dr:
 Summary

-The challenge revolves around learning and understanding the file descriptors (linux), specially the three standard ones: Standard Input, Output and Error.
-Utilising Standard Input in solving the problem.
+The challenge revolves around learning and understanding about buffer over flow.
+In this challenge a variable used as a buffer is over flowed and used to change the EIP and ...

 ##### Solving the challenge
 To solve Capture The Flag challenges, we can approach them using a generic routine/technique: